-Family building options have come a long way in the last couple of decades, and same-sex couples and “nontraditional” families have more access than ever before to fertility and family building choices.
-There are many pieces to the family-building puzzle and it can feel overwhelming to start the process!
-So we’re breaking down the costs for LGBT parents and beyond.
+Family building options have come a long way in the last couple of decades, and same-sex couples and families of all kinds have more access to fertility and family building choices than ever before.

 There’s a range of costs associated with all aspects of fertility – sperm donation seems straightforward but the costs can vary!
 At-home insemination may be under $1,000, but sperm donation may exceed $50,000 if you require IUI or IVF.
 Clinic fees, medications, egg retrieval, embryo creation, and transfer all have varying costs associated.
 But don’t let the price tag scare you too much – working with your fertility doctor will help you figure out exactly what you need.